martinchernyavskiy/Notes/CS/Hardware/ECE 252/Programming With Subroutines.md

 ```
 ; Name: ISLOWER
 ; ASSUMES: R0 contains character to check
-; RETURNS: 0 if character is not lowercase, returns character otherwise
+; RETURNS: R0 with 0 if character is not lowercase, returns character otherwise

 ISLOWER
 	ST R7, ISLOWER_R7